 Learn more about making money flea market flipping with this course.

 If you’re crafty, you can sell handmade items online to make money.
 Creating homemade items is a great way to turn a hobby into a profitable job.
-Becoming a craft maker is perfect if you’re looking to own your own business and work from home.
+Becoming a craft maker is perfect if you want to own a business and work from home.

 If you’d rather have a more customized store to sell from, you can also try setting up your own shop on Shopify.
 You can either use their design templates or customize your store according to your style and brand preferences.